-This topic measures the paid-in minimum capital requirement, number of procedures, time and cost for a small- to medium-sized limited liability company to start up and formally operate in economy's largest business city.
+This topic measures the number of procedures, time, cost and paid-in minimum capital requirement for a small- to medium-sized limited liability company to start up and formally operate in each economy's largest business city.

-To make the data comparable across 190 economies, Doing Business uses a standardized business that is 100% domestically owned, has start-up capital equivalent to 10 times income per capita, engages in general industrial or commercial activities and employs between 10 and 50 people one month after the commencement of operations, all of whom are domestic nationals.
+To make the data comparable across 190 economies, Doing Business uses a standardized business that is 100% domestically owned, has start-up capital equivalent to 10 times the income per capita, engages in general industrial or commercial activities and employs between 10 and 50 people one month after the commencement of operations, all of whom are domestic nationals.
 Starting a Business considers two types of local limited liability companies that are identical in all aspects, except that one company is owned by 5 married women and the other by 5 married men.
-The distance to frontier score for each indicator is the average of the scores obtained for each of the component indicators.
+The ranking of economies on the ease of starting a business is determined by sorting their scores for starting a business.
+These scores are the simple average of the scores for each of the component indicators.

-The most recent round of data collection for the project was completed in June 2017.
+The most recent round of data collection for the project was completed in May 2018.
 See the methodology for more information.

-Procedures to legally start and operate a company (number)
+Procedures to legally start and formally operate a company (number)

-- Pre-registration (for example, name verification or reservation, notarization) - Registration in economy's largest business city - Post-registration (for example, social security registration, company seal) - Obtaining approval from spouse to start business or leave home to register company - Obtaining any gender-specific permission that can impact company registration, company operations and process of getting national identity card
+- Preregistration (for example, name verification or reservation, notarization) - Registration in the economy's largest business city - Postregistration (for example, social security registration, company seal) - Obtaining approval from spouse to start a business or to leave the home to register the company - Obtaining any gender specific document for company registration and operation or national identification card